yangxiaofeill/IAG/README.md

 ## Introductions

-inferringAncestorGenomeStructure
+### inferringAncestorGenomeStructure
-Containing the source code of three inferring models, including:
+Containing the source code of three models for inferring ancestor genome structures which are focusing on the block connection, including:

 * GMP(genome median problem): Given some ordinary genome(with no WGD, one copy), finding the ancestor genome by minimizing the genomic distance.